Xialin0505/RecipeDatabase/README.md

 1. Change login information for the database using [Login information for database in this documentation](# Login information for database)
 2. Navigate to `./client` folder
 3. run `python3 welcome.py`

-### Video
-We find that the video is large and it needed to be downloaded for viewing

-We have two formats for the video, .mov and .mp4, you can choose one of them